"Priest Under Fire"

 That said, CALVARY contains plenty of strong foul language, crude sexual references and a scene of graphic violence.
 So, extreme caution is advised.
 Also, although the movie’s Catholic priest is a really positive figure, the movie does spend a lot of time on the sexual abuse scandals plaguing the Catholic Church.
 The scandals are indeed atrocious events, but they have also been hyped a lot by many in the mass media who have an Anti-Catholic and Anti-Christian ax to grind.

+CALVARY is a stunning, emotionally powerful, unflinching drama.
+Father James is a small-town Irish priest who joined the clergy in mid-life after his wife died.
+In the opening, he hears a confession from an unseen man who says he was abused for years as a boy by a priest.
+He threatens to kill Father James in seven days for revenge because the one who harmed him is dead and it would be more shocking if he killed an innocent clergyman.
+As Father James visits his flock to unmask the man’s identity, he undergoes a test of his own faith and courage.
 CALVARY is strong stuff, with a depiction of faith and loss, good and evil that offers plenty to consider.
 Throughout, its central character, Father James, is shown fighting for moral justice and trying to help others find forgiveness and regain some dignity.
 Although some characters accept these gifts, others reject them.
 CALVARY has a strong Christian worldview, marred by strong foul language, strong lewd references to the Catholic abuse scandals, and a graphic scene of violence.
 So, extreme caution is warranted.